 Is Oatmeal Keto Friendly?

-So we now know what oatmeal is and what a rockstar superfood it is … now what exactly is the keto diet?!
+So we now know what oatmeal is and what a rockstar superfood it is … now what exactly is the ketogenic diet?!

-The keto diet is low in carbs and high in fat.
-Keto is associated with many health benefits, including weight loss and prevention against diabetes, cancer, and Alzheimer’s disease.
-Basically, on the keto diet your body replaces carbs with healthy fats, which turns the fat into ketones in your liver.
+The keto diet is a high-fat diet and a low-carb diet.
+Keto is associated with many health benefits, including weight loss and prevention of diabetes, cancer, and Alzheimer’s disease.
+Basically, on the ketogenic diet, your body replaces carbs with healthy fats, which turn the fat into ketones in your liver.

-On the keto diet, you limit your carbohydrate intake to under 20-50 grams of net carbs per day in order for the body to enter a state of ketosis.
+On the keto diet, you limit your carb intake to under 20-50 grams of total carbs per day in order for the body to enter a state of ketosis.
 In ketosis, your body has to not use carbs (glucose and glycogen) and must use fat for energy instead.

 Now onto the big question of the day … is oatmeal keto-friendly?